hercules-ci/blog.hercules-ci.com/_posts/2019-05-14-sprint-3-report.md

 ## Stuck jobs when restarting the agent

-Currently jobs claimed by agent that don't finish while agent is being restarted will appear stuck in queue.
-This sprint is [planned](https://github.com/hercules-ci/support/issues/19) to ship a way to remedy the issue manually via UI, later on it will be automatically handled by agent ping-alive.
+Currently when you restart an agent that is doing work, jobs claimed by agent will appear stuck in the queue.
+This sprint is [planned](https://github.com/hercules-ci/support/issues/19) to ship a way to remedy the issue manually via the UI.
+Later on it will be automatically handled by agent ping-alive.

 # Preview phase